X

 When the weather starts to cool down and you need a little pick me up, this copycat Starbucks medicine ball is the drink for you!
 This drink is perfect when you have a cold due to the mint, lemon and honey.

-It’s also a great alternative to coffee in the morning for all my non-coffee drinking friends.
-Skip the Starbucks line and let me show you how to make this medicine ball drink today.
+From the Starbucks secret menu, it’s a great alternative to coffee in the morning for all my non-coffee drinking friends.

 I don’t drink coffee, but I do like going to Starbucks every now and then.
-They have great teas (I get a Passion Tea Lemonade), non-coffee drinks, and my girls love getting a cake pop.
+They have great teas (I get a Passion Tea Lemonade), non-coffee drinks (like this copycat Starbucks hot chocolate recipe), and my girls love getting a cake pop.

 This medicine ball tea has become one of my favorites, especially during the cooler months.
 It’s a great alternative to warm cranberry orange cider.